manuGil/online-core/docs/source/data-modeling.rst

    **Question.**
    What is the difference between nodes and vertices, and how can we know the direction of a line?

-The last representation in vector data model is  using **polygons**.
+The last representation in the vector data model is using **polygons**.
 Polygons are one of the most well-known and commonly used vector data models.
 There are two important parts when using a polygon data model: the boundary model and the Topological model.

 The boundary model explains how areas are represented and by storing the closed boundary that defines an area.
 A closed boundary is defined by a closed line (consisting of nodes and vertices, where the start and end vertices intersect).
 When representing the footprints of houses or the borders between countries, the boundary of each feature (house/country) is stored individually.